tsmith90/CS6232-Project-G5/read_me.txt

 Lab Tests tab in Nurse dashboard requires a user to scroll horizontally to find the "edit" link to find the "edit lab tests" form.

-The stored procedure birthdays aren't correct.
-The team member assigned to the problem was unable to finish due to a power failure.